 - The Attorney General will not consider an appeal that does not include a copy of the written request and the written denial, if the agency issued a denial.
 KRS 61.880(2)(a). - Upon receipt of an open records appeal, the Attorney General will issue notification of the appeal and provide a copy of the appeal to the public agency against which the appeal was filed.
-The agency may respond in writing to the Attorney General; the agency must send a copy of its response to the individual who filed the appeal. - Because the Open Records Act provides for judicial review of the issues raised in an appeal, the Attorney General will not reconsider an open records decision.
-40 KAR 1:030 § 4. - The Attorney General will consider an appeal moot, and decline to issue a decision, if the requested records are released to the requester after his or her appeal is filed but before an open records decision is rendered.
+The Attorney General will issue such notice by email to the official custodian of records for the respondent agency, or to the attorney representing such agency if the identity of that attorney is known to the Attorney General.
+The agency may respond in writing to the Attorney General by emailing its response to OAGAppeals@ky.gov.
+The agency must send a copy of its response to the individual who filed the appeal. - Because the Open Records Act provides for judicial review of the issues raised in an appeal, and because the Attorney General's review is a statutory proceeding under which no authority has been granted to the Attorney General to reconsider an open records decision, the Attorney General will not reconsider any open records decision under any circumstances.
+40 KAR 1:030 § 4. - The Attorney General will consider an appeal based on the allegation that the public agency "subverted the intent of the Act short of denial of inspection," which may include appeals based on the imposition of excessive fees or a public agency's excessive delay in responding to a request. - If the requested records are released to the requester after his or her appeal is filed, but before an open records decision is rendered, the Attorney General will not decide whether the previously claimed exceptions authorized the public agency to deny the request.
 40 KAR 1:030 § 6.
-However, if the agency only partially produces requested records, by redacting or withholding some records as exempt under KRS 61.878(1), the appeal will not be considered moot. - The Attorney General will consider an appeal based on the allegation that the public agency "subverted the intent of the Act short of denial of inspection," which may include appeals based on the imposition of excessive copying fees. - Since 1992, open records decisions have been designated ORDs rather than OAGs because they are legally binding on the parties if not appealed. - Because the public agency has the burden of proof to sustain its response under the Act, the courts have directed that the agency "provide particular and detailed information in response to a request for documents," and not just a "brief explanation."
-Although an agency may be able to meet its burden of proof on appeal, an initial response to the requester that fails to discharge the agency's duty is still grounds for finding a violation of the Open Records Act. - The Attorney General's role in open records appeals is to issue a decision stating whether the public agency violated the Open Records Act.
-The Attorney General will not answer ancillary questions of law unrelated to the provisions of KRS 61.870 to KRS 61.884.
+However, the Attorney General may still render a decision finding that the public agency subverted the intent of the Act if its conduct resulted in a violation of KRS 61.880(4). - Because the public agency has the burden of proof to sustain its response under the Act, the courts have directed that the agency "provide particular and detailed information in response to a request for documents," and not just a "brief explanation."
+Although an agency may be able to meet its burden of proof on appeal, an initial response to the requester that fails to discharge the agency's duty is still grounds for finding a violation of the Open Records Act.